Glasgow Police Pioneers

 During the following eleven years, Glasgow City fathers tried to get their Police Bill before Parliament, but without success.
 In the meantime, the small, pioneering, Glasgow police force, lead by the Master of Police Richard Marshall, was struggling to maintain it’s existence due to lack of the finance that the Bill would have provided.
 In 1790 the force failed and the City had again to rely on a City Guard of citizens.

-During the summer of 1800, the Glasgow Police Bill was debated through Parliament and on 30 June 1800 The Glasgow Police Act of 1800 received Royal Assent.
+During the summer of 1800, the Glasgow Police Bill was debated through Parliament and on 30 June 1800, Britain’s first Police Act, The Glasgow Police Act of 1800, received Royal Assent.

 It was from these modest beginnings that the Glasgow Police embarked on their 175 years of service to the City.